millerrich/downshift-v2/README.md

 At the scheduled break the user will be alerted and shown a game which will help them to select a productive way to spend their break time.

+You can visit the deployed app at: https://glacial-wildwood-12509.herokuapp.com/

 ## Technologies